chrisnoonan98675/site/xl-testview/how-to/connect-to-a-jenkins-job.markdown

    **Note:** The include and exclude patterns depend on the tool that you selected.

 1. If Jenkins cannot send test results to XL TestView—for example, because a test specification name was not specified—the plugin can alert you by setting the build status to unstable.
-Select **Allow the XL TestView plugin to alter your build status** if you want to allow this (supported in XL TestView 1.3.1 and later).
+Select **Mark build as unstable if sending test results fails** if you want to allow this.
 1. Click **Save** to save the updated configuration.

 ## Step 5 Build